IUCompilerCourse/IU-P423-P523-E313-E513-Fall-2020/lecture-Nov-17.md

 References:

-  * A Unified Appraoch to Global Program Optimization by Gary A. Kildall, POPL 1973.
+  * A Unified Approach to Global Program Optimization by Gary A. Kildall, POPL 1973.
     Gary's Ph.D. thesis at U.W.
     He is also known for the CP/M operating system that was an